teslawebber/nvim/README.md

 The reason to keep things at a bare minimum is to keep the neovim startup time as low as possible and easy maintaibality of the config.
 That is also the reason why I choose to keep everything in a single file.

+# Dependencies
+- ripgrep (for live_grep in telescope.nvim)
+- neovim version 8.0 at the minimum compiled with LuaJIT (if installing manually)

 # Getting started
 - Clone this repository in `~/.config` if you are on *nix/macos or `AppData\Local\` if you are on windows.
 - Enter the `nvim` directory and start neovim.
 Everything will get started on it's own (indicated by the lazy plugin popup).